 The constraint always moves.
 The only question is whether you notice when it does.

 In our discipline the constraint has moved roughly once a decade.
+The interesting thing about the first four moves, in hindsight, is that they all sat at the same end of the work.

 The first four moves

-In the 1980s the bottleneck was compilation.
+The 1980s.
+Compilation.
 Builds took hours.
 Linking a serious C++ codebase was a coffee break with overflow.
 The industry attacked the problem with incremental compilers, distributed builds, faster languages and faster machines, and within a decade the build had stopped being the thing that decided how fast you could ship.

 The fifth move